 Many times leafy greens go bad before you have time to use them.
 To avoid having to clean out a brown, sludgy mess at the bottom of your vegetable bin every month, use leftover greens to make a pesto.
 You don’t even need basil. .
 Check out my recipe here.

 Everyone knows you shouldn’t go grocery shopping when you’re hungry.
 But not everyone can sit down to a meal before running errands.
 When grocery shopping with kids (or even by yourself), pack some fruit, nuts, carrot sticks, or other healthy snacks to bring with you.
 If you’re busy munching on the good stuff, you’ll be less likely to buy everything in the store.

 8. Ditch the drips

-Instead of buying pricey, pre-made cookie dough that can be filled with processed ingredients and additives, make your own dough ahead of time and freeze the dough balls.
-When kids want an after-school treat, not only will your cookies be healthier, you can make two or three to order, instead of twenty-five.
+Instead of buying pre-made cookie dough that can be filled with processed ingredients and additives, make your own cookie dough ahead of time and freeze the cookie dough balls.
+When kids want an after-school treat, not only will your cookies be healthier and tastier, you can just bake two or three to order, instead of twenty-five.
 Try this healthy recipe with less sugar and extra fiber.